packetjanitor/JNPRFastFabricDeployment/Base-Configuration/README.txt

 After the overlay is up, you can add or remove routing protocols at any time to assist in the evaluation of operational and functional requirements.

+If in the course of your learning, you do something to the network or make a few changes and get the network into a bad state.
+You can go to the uh-oh directory and follow the directions there to help rebuild the network.